aaronbloomfield/pdr/labs/lab04/index.md

 For various optimization reasons, when you declare a variable in C++, it does not immediately initialize it.
-In fact, it will initialize it only when it is first used.
+In fact, it will initialize it just before it is first used.
 Thus, if you set a breakpoint after you declare and initialize a variable, but before it is used, the variable will have a random value in it.
 You can solve this by printing out the variable via `cout` -- this causes C++ to initialize the variable for the output statement.
-You can then set your breakpoint after this cout statement.
+You can then set your breakpoint after this `cout` statement.

 The 'max value' column can be determined by understanding how the type stores the values (see the lecture notes for details).
-Note that you can assign hex constants directly in your C++ program: rather than saying `x=17`, you can say `x=0x11`.
+Note that you can assign hex constants directly to integer variables in your C++
+program: rather than saying `x=17`, you can say `x=0x11`.
 You can also assign them directly in the debugger.
 In C++, a number beginning with 0 is in octal, e.g. 011 is 9 decimal.
 For chars, we are looking for the maximum integer value that can be stored therein (a char is just a byte-sized int); bools have only two possible values (`true` and `false`), so pick your max and min from those.
 For pointers, it's the highest memory address that can be addressed.

 The following tables do not render very in this document, but the tables in [inlab4.doc](inlab4.doc) render much better.
 Note that 'zero' and 'one' should be interpreted appropriately for the given data type.
-So 'zero' would be 0 for an `int`, 0.0 for a `float`, `false` for a `bool`, etc.  Likewise for 'one'.
+So 'zero' would be 0 for an `int`, 0.0 for a `float`, `false` for a `bool`, etc.  Similarly for 'one'.

 As was mentioned in lecture, the #define'd value `UNIT_MAX` contains the maximum integer value, and you must `#include <limits>` in order